Edom

 Archaeological investigation has shown that the nation flourished between the 13th and the 8th centuries BC and was destroyed after a period of decline in the 6th century BC by the Babylonians.
 After the fall of the kingdom of Edom, the Edomites were pushed westward towards southern Judah by nomadic tribes coming from the east; among them were the Nabataeans, who first appeared in the historical annals of the 4th century BC and had already established their own kingdom in what used to be Edom by the first half of the 2nd century BC.
 More recent excavations show that the process of Edomite settlement in the southern parts of Judah and parts of the Negev down to Timna had started already before the destruction of the kingdom by Nebuchadnezzar II in 587/86 BC, both by peaceful penetration and by military means and taking advantage of the already-weakened state of Judah.

 Once pushed out of their territory, the Edomites settled during the Persian period in an area comprising the southern hills of Judea down to the area north of Be'er Sheva.
 The people appear under a Greek form of their old name, as Idumeans or Idumaeans, and their new territory was called Idumea or Idumaea (Greek: Ἰδουμαία, Idoumaía; Latin: Idūmaea), a term that was used in the Hellenistic and Roman periods, also mentioned in the New Testament.
-During the 2nd century BC Hasmoneans, the Edomites converted to Judaism and became part of the Jewish population; Herod the Great was of Edomite origin.
-Whether this was voluntary or forced is a matter of debate among scholars, with political implications.
+During the 2nd century BC Hasmoneans, the Edomites either began or resumed following Jewish law and were subsumed into the larger Jewish population; Herod the Great was of Edomite origin.
+Whether this conversion was voluntary or forced is a matter of debate among scholars, as is the relationship between Edomite religion and Judaism, which were closely related.

-Edom and Idumea are two related but distinct terms; they relate to a historically-contiguous population but to two separate, if adjacent, territories which the Edomites/Idumeans occupied in different periods of their history.
+Edom and Idumea are two related but distinct terms; they relate to a historically-contiguous population but to two separate, though adjacent, territories which the Edomites/Idumeans occupied in different periods of their history.
 The Edomites first established a kingdom ("Edom") in the southern area of modern-day Jordan and later migrated into the southern parts of the Kingdom of Judah ("Idumea", modern-day Mount Hebron) when Judah was first weakened and then destroyed by the Babylonians in the 6th century BC.

 Name

+The Semitic root of Edom is dm meaning "man" (whence "Adam") and "red".
+Its semantic extensions include "earth" (adam-at) and "deserts".

-The Hebrew word Edom means "red", and the Hebrew Bible relates it to the name of its founder Esau, the elder son of the Hebrew patriarch Isaac, because he was born "red all over".
+The Hebrew Bible writes of Esau, the elder son of the Hebrew patriarch Isaac, that he was born "red all over".
 As a young adult, he sold his birthright to his brother Jacob for a portion of "red pottage".
 The Tanakh describes the Edomites as descendants of Esau.